ikim319/Greenplate/README.md

 that the users have actionable insights related to recipes, ingredients, and purchasing needs required for upcoming meals.
 The food tracking system improves grocery shopping, dieting, and daily food preparation.
 Your project will be implemented across four sprints.
-The proceeding descriptions are basic ideas of what each sprint should cover.
-The sprint descriptions are subject to change and requirements may be added or removed.
-There may also be extra credit opportunities in certain sprints for certain extra features implemented.